HackYourFutureBelgium/home/students/weekly-assignments.md

+# Weekly Assignments

+A quick guide to homework at HYF.

 ## Assignment Levels

 Not all assignments are created equal.
 These 3 emoji's will help you figure out how to spend your study time as effectively as possible.